 When I was in school, I didn’t think I had a brain.
 When I saw progress in air traffic control school, I assumed I had a brain—but probably a mechanical one.
 Several decades or so into life, I’m happy to report that both sides of my brain seem to be working effectively!
 As long as I’ve been an adult (by society’s standards), I’ve had a camera close at hand—it’s actually proven to be a nuisance to traveling companions.
 “Now what is she photographing?” they’ll say as they stop to wait.
 I need a t-shirt that says I’ll Catch Up!
 I also see posts on social media that communicate one’s annoyance with people who photograph food.
 Guilty!
 Needless to say, what started as a hobby has led me on a path that I am overjoyed to be on.
 I feel as though my worlds have collided!
 God, family, travel, food, and photography.
 Life is good!

 Leading expert in real estate and commercial photography, drone photography and video, as well as real estate journalism.
-Serving Great Falls and all of Montana.
+Serving Lusby and all of Maryland.

 She is a master at her craft!
 Smart people know that good photos sell your home!